Serving McLean VA Youth Since 1954

 Re-Serve

-No re-serves, one re-toss is allowed
+No re-serves, one re-toss is allowed.
+Server can catch one toss per rotation.

-No re-serves, One re-toss is allowed
+No re-serves, One re-toss is allowed.
+Server can catch one toss per rotation.

 Consecutive Service Wins